 Smaller writes are expensive, as the corresponding parity would need to be changed and it would require reading the other members of the parity group.
+This involves N+2 operations; N block reads and 2 block writes (Read-modify-write cycle).

 Writes seen by the parity disk is N times the writes seen by the other disks.
+Therefore, the parity disk will quickly get overloaded if you have a write-intensive system.